breadboard-ai/breadboard/packages/breadboard/README.md

 A library for prototyping generative AI applications.

+> Breadboard supports authoring in JavaScript/TypeScript and Python (coming soon).

 This library was inspired by the hardware maker community and their boundless creativity.
 They make amazing things with off-the-shelf parts and a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all), just wiring things together and trying this and that until it works.

 Breadboard is an attempt to bring the same spirit of creativity and simplicity to making generative AI applications.